snowmapdev/dumparse/README.md

 # dumparse
-A tool to parse a Wikipedia XML dump and separate out into markdown files for use in Obsidian
+A dumb tool to parse a Wikipedia XML Dump and separate articles out into markdown files for Obsidian.